Joe-Spencer/cashvoid/README.md

 CASHVOID.com is an experimental art project created by Joseph Spencer, exploring the intersection of artificial intelligence, digital aesthetics, and the uncanny.
 The project combines minimalist design with interactive elements to create an unsettling yet engaging user experience.

-## Overview
+## Simplified Architecture

-The application consists of two main components:
+The application now consists of two main components:
-- A Django backend handling AI interactions and API requests
+- An Express.js backend handling AI interactions (replacing the previous Django backend)
 - An Angular frontend delivering the user interface and animations

+This simplified architecture makes deployment and maintenance much easier while preserving the original aesthetic and functionality.

 ## Core Features

 ### 4D Tesseract Animation
 The homepage features a hypnotic 4D tesseract (hypercube) animation rendered in real-time using Canvas.
-The animation serves as a visual metaphor for the project's exploration of dimensions beyond human perception.

 ### CHATVOID
 An AI chatbot interface that maintains a deliberately uncanny presence.
 Built using:
 - OpenAI's API for response generation
 - Custom prompt engineering to maintain the VOID persona
-- Real-time streaming responses
 - Session-based conversation management

 ### Visual Design